 Why Oral Sex Can Lead to Bacterial Vaginosis

+Bacterial vaginosis is caused by a disruption in the balance of healthy bacteria in the vagina.
+Types of bacteria that normally exist in small amounts begin to multiply, causing foul smells, discharge, and irritations that can become a daily frustration.

 Scientific research has proven that sexual partners who practice oral sex have a greater risk of bacterial vaginosis (BV).
-Bacterial vaginosis results when the balance of healthy bacteria in the vagina becomes disrupted.
-Types of bacteria that normally exist in small amounts begin to multiply causing foul smells, discharge, and irritations that become a daily frustration.

 It is possible to get BV without having sex.
 However, both vaginal intercourse and oral sex can increase your risk of BV.

 How Can Oral Sex Contribute to BV?

+Bacterial vaginosis is the most common vaginal condition that affects women of child-bearing age.
 Any condition that changes the balance of bacteria in the vagina can cause BV.
 Sources of bacteria that could potentially upset the harmony of the vagina include:

 - The mouth